timmybo5/simple-weapon-base/README.md

 ## Current Bugs
 * While running looking up or down will force weird rotations on the run animation
-* In multiplayer world models are positioned weird for others (possible engine bug)
-* Multiplayer has an object null reference error
-  * WeaponBase.cs, Line 326: `if ( !string.IsNullOrEmpty( clipInfo.MuzzleFlashParticle ) )`
-  * Could be caused by incorrect networking of clipInfo

 ## Deatchmatch Elements
 For now some deathmatch dependencies are included as the base uses the inventory and hud elements from the deathmatch gamemode.